hsadler/simple-backend-templates/README.md

 pre-commit install
 ```

-2. Install dev dependencies for all projects so that pre-commit can run properly.
+2. Install dev dependencies for all template projects so that pre-commit can run properly.